ROHIT-1112/-Pointers-and-Memory-Management-in-C-C-/README.md

 1.)
 Introduction to Pointers and Dynamic Memory in C/C++ 2.)
 Syntax of Pointers & Memory Management
 3.)
 Pointer Manipulation
 4.)
-The Big 3
-5.)
-The Big 5
-6.)
-Smart Pointers
-7.)
 Special Pointers and Debugging